abhishek305/abhishek305/README.md

 ### Hi there, I'm Abhishek Ezhava - aka [OkayDexter][youtube] 👋

-## I'm a Developer, Video/Content Creator, and Educator !!
+## I'm a Developer, Video/Content Creator, and An Educator !!

 - 🔭 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators